jukka-pekka-louneva/node-espruino/readme.md

 Install.

 ```
 npm install node-espruino -g
 ```

 Use.

 ```
+$ echo 'digitalWrite(LED1, true);' > led.js
-	$ espruino deploy test.js --port COM4
+$ espruino flash led.js
 ```

-if you know the pnpId of the board, you can refer to it by id:
+if you know the serial number of the board, you can refer to it by serial:

 ```
-	$espruino deploy test.js --id 'USB\VID_0483&PID_5740\48DF71483330'
+$ espruino flash led.js --boardserial '33FFD605-41573033-15720843'
 ```

 ## Issues ##

 * The command line functionality doesnt like arguments with & in them, everything after gets truncated.
 * The board is remembering things after reset has been called, I believe this is a issue with the board itself.
+[Reported here](https://github.com/espruino/Espruino/issues/231).
+# We dont actually sort getting a board by serial number yet, still need to implement that.